tula8891/vertical-ai-agent-for-personal-finance/README.md

 # Demo_app

 ## Overview
 Demo_app is a Streamlit application that integrates with Snowflake Cortex to provide an interactive chatbot experience.
-It allows users to log in, interact with the chatbot, and perform queries using Snowflake's powerful data processing capabilities.
+It features a modern landing page, user authentication, and AI-powered financial assistance.

 ## Features
+- **Modern Landing Page**:
+  - Clean and intuitive navigation
+  - Sections for Investment Recommendations, Financial Literacy, and AI Agents
+  - Responsive design with consistent styling
 - **User Authentication**:
   - Secure login and signup functionality
   - Enhanced email validation and password confirmation